 Stretches All Desk Workers Should Do Today

-We know sitting at a desk all day is bad for us.
-But not everyone has a company gym membership or a workweek that allows for morning and afternoon fitness classes.
+We know sitting at a desk all day can be pretty bad for us.
+But not everyone has a company gym membership or a work schedule that allows for morning and afternoon fitness classes.
 So here are six stretches that loosen the muscles made most stiff by sitting.
 No gym equipment or extended lunch hours required!

 1. Neck and Shoulders.
 Hunching over keyboards strains the cervical spine and stiffens our shoulders.
 On the next bathroom break, reach your arms behind you, and interlock your fingers so that your palms face.
 Lift your arms so you feel a stretch in your chest and front shoulders.
 Draw your chin down to avoid crunching the neck.
 (Of course, feel free to do this at your desk.
 Tell anyone who gawks to follow suit.)

 2. Hip Flexors & Iliopsoas.
 These muscle groups are at an especially high risk of tightening after long days at a desk.
 Here’s a morning and after-work stretch to keep ‘em lengthy.
 Kneel on the floor (top of the shins and feet as your base, torso straight).
 Pick up your left leg and place the left foot on the floor, keeping the knee directly above ankle.
 Keep both hips horizontally aligned as you move your torso toward the wall in front of you, gliding the knee forward.
 You may feel a stretch in your calf and Achilles.
 Place the hands on the top of the left thigh for support.
 Hold for 30 second.
 Switch sides.
 Repeat.

 3. Abdominals.
 Reach your arms above you and lean slightly back so your chest and throat point towards the sky.
 If you have difficulty balancing, keep your gaze forward or down to the floor.
 Repeat on the other side.